 Due to the aforementioned caffeine intake, I do not get to sleep until midnight – meaning less than 3 hours sleep.
 That was in spite of drinking the Chai around 4 pm… ugh!
 My lovely sensitive body…

 The old yogi leans over to me again and says, “Tuesday is Dewachen.”
 I ask what he is talking about.
 He says it’s like being on a tour – “Sunday is Venice, Monday is Paris and Tuesday is Dewachen.”
 Hey – I like the sound of that!
-(By the way – Dewachen is the Buddha Amitabha’s pureland and Chenrezig is considered to be the son of Amitabha.)
+(By the way – Dewachen is the Buddha Amitabha’s pureland and Chenrezig is considered to be the son of Amitabha.
+And the Mani Drupchen is the vast heart celebration accumulation of Chenrezig’s practice and healing mantra.)